freeCodeCamp/freeCodeCamp/guide/english/android-development/firebase/realtime-database/setup/index.md

 # Prerequisites
 1. The latest version of Android Studio
-2. Have connected with Firebase manually or via Firebase Assistant(See [Connecting to Firebase](guide/src/pages/android-development/firebase/connecting-to-firebase)).
+2. Your app connected to Firebase manually or via Firebase Assistant(See [Connecting to Firebase](guide/src/pages/android-development/firebase/connecting-to-firebase)).
 <br>
-It is recommended that you do this so as to not be confused by partial instructions related to this in the docs mentioned below.
+You must complete the above step i.e. connect to Firbase, before executing the below steps

 # Setting it up with Android Studio
 <br>
-After adding Firebase to your project, you will need to add extra dependencies and do some other things in order to setup the Realtime Database.
-There are two documentations about this:
+After adding Firebase to your project, you will need to add extra dependencies and do a few edits or add some code in order to setup the Realtime Database.
+You can follow either of the following documentations -

 1. Firebase quickstart [docs](https://www.firebase.com/docs/android/quickstart.html)
 2. Google [docs](https://firebase.google.com/docs/database/android/start/)

 There are some discrepancies between the two.
-To make up for them, you can follow the Firebase docs, but instead of just using the gradle dependencies listed there, use the following list.
-That way, you will not miss any steps from either documentation.
+Using Firebase docs is recommended.
+Or you could just follow thw following steps - That way, you will not miss any steps from either documentations.

 <br>